Incandescent light bulb ban: Alternatives to incandescent bulbs

 Light emitting diode (LED) lamps are used for both general and special-purpose lighting.
-Their advantages over fluorescent bulbs include: they use less power for the same light output, they contain no mercury, they turn on instantly over a wider range of temperatures, their lifetime is less affected by cycling on and off, they have no glass to break, and they emit less UV rays that fade colored materials.
+Their advantages over fluorescent bulbs include: they use less power for the same light output, they contain no mercury, they turn on instantly over a wider range of temperatures, their lifetime is less affected by cycling on and off, they have no glass to break, and they emit fewer UV rays that fade colored materials.
 LED lamps radiate much less heat than other technologies, and can be either multi-directional or unidirectional, eliminating the need for a mirrored reflector in the bulb or fixture.
 LED lamps can emit saturated colored light.
-Disadvantages include spectral limitations resulting from the discrete emission bands of LED phosphors and semiconductor junctions; however, this issue has been mitigated through various spectral-engineering strategies, such as the use of multi-phosphor blends, remote phosphor coatings, and mixed-die architectures (e.g., RGBW or violet-pump systems) designed to broaden the emission spectrum and improve color rendition.
+Disadvantages include spectral limitations resulting from the discrete emission bands of LED phosphors and semiconductor junctions; however, this issue has been partially mitigated through various spectral-engineering strategies, such as the use of multi-phosphor blends, remote phosphor coatings, and mixed-die architectures (e.g., RGBW or violet-pump systems) designed to broaden the emission spectrum and improve color rendition.
 Modern evaluation methods—such as the Color Quality Scale (CQS, measured in Qf and Qg units) and the IES TM-30 metrics (including the fidelity index Rf and gamut index Rg) provide more comprehensive assessments of these improvements than the traditional Color Rendering Index (CRI, Ra).
-Their purchase cost was much higher than other bulbs, but has decreased steadily over the years.
+When incandescent light bulb bans began, the purchase price for LEDs was much higher than other bulbs, but it has decreased steadily over the years.